atsign-company/.github/profile/README.md

 ## Developer resources

-[atsign.dev](https://atsign.dev) holds all of our Docs, Showcases, Community links and details of the @dev Program.
+[atsign.dev](https://atsign.dev) holds all of our Docs, Showcases, Community links and details of the atDev Program.

 You can also find posts about [dump_cards](https://blog.atsign.dev/planning-poker-without-copypaste-ckpfmtucu05a63as1gzwvhviv)